-USINDO Advisor Dr. Dorodjatun Kuntjoro-Jakti spoke on the advances Indonesia has made in its economic and political development over the past decade, viagra the challenges it still faces, illness his perspective on the new Administration of President Susilo Bambang Yudhoyono, no rx and lessons learned from the 1997 crisis for Indonesia today.
+USINDO Advisor Dr. Dorodjatun Kuntjoro-Jakti spoke on the advances Indonesia has made in its economic and political development over the past decade, the challenges it still faces, his perspective on the new Administration of President Susilo Bambang Yudhoyono, and lessons learned from the 1997 crisis for Indonesia today.

 Dr. Dorodjatun began his discussion with a look back at the 1997 financial crisis, to relate how a currency crisis can become a political crisis, and how currency speculation played a role in the Soeharto administration’s end.